-A federal law known as the Jeanne Clery Disclosure of Campus Security Policies and Campus Crime Statistics Act, (often referred to as The Clery Act), requires institutions to collect and publish crime reports from certain college employees classified, based on position, as Campus Security Authorities (CSAs).
+In order to encourage reporting of crime, the federal law known as the Jeanne Clery Disclosure of Campus Security Policies and Campus Crime Statistics Act, (often referred to as The Clery Act), designates certain categories of college and university officials as Campus Security Authorities (CSA's).
+The Clery Act requires that CSA's are trained in reporting crime and that reports of crime submitted by CSA's are collected and published in the college or university's annual crime statistics.
 (To learn more about The Clery Act, view our Annual Security Report and Campus Safety Guide.)
-You may report crime to a Campus Security Authority as well as to Campus Safety.
-Campus Security Authorities are trained in taking reports of crime.

 In addition to Campus Safety Officers, Campus Security Authorities at Daytona State College include